Eric Boschman: Career

 Eric Boschman grew up in the world of gastronomy.
 His grandparents, Charles and Claire Boschman, opened the Restaurant "Le Luxembourg" in Charleroi in 1948, and his parents, Jacques Boschman and Claudine Fabre, first opened "Le Roi des Belges" in Anderlues, then, when Eric was 10 years old, "Le Grand Ryeu", at Grandrieu.
-Eric was educated at secondary school in Beaumont and then at the College of Catering and Hotel Management at Namur, followed by a one-year training placement in Strasbourg.
+Eric was educated at secondary school in Beaumont and then at the College of Catering and Hotel Management at Namur, followed by a one-year training placement in Strasbourg, France.
 On his return to Belgium, he began his career as a commis chef at "Barbizon", moving on to "Chez Romeyer", then "Chez Bruneau" and finally "L’Oasis".
 In 1992, he opened his own restaurant "Le Pain et Le Vin" which he later sold and set up the Food and Wine Academy (FAWA).
 Today he spends most of his time offering advice on events, then organising them, all over the world.
 At the same time, he is involved in writing, publishing and the media, including producing many food television programmes, often in the form of culinary and gastronomic advice shows.